 It’s only when I open the cupboards – the few that we have – and when things aren’t falling down on me anymore, is when I realise that we have already gone a long way to simplifying our lives.
 I’d probably say we’re about half way.
 But it’s here where momentum is lost or gained.
 So to refocus my mind, I’m sharing my five step plan with you:

-I uhmed and ahed a bit as to whether Recycle or Bin should be first on my list, but in the end I decided recycle first.
+I wondered a bit as to whether Recycle or Bin should be first on my list, but in the end I decided copper wire recycling in Sydney is more important.
 This is pretty simple.
 Take the purple recycling bag the council gives us – or however you recycle – and fill it with everything recyclable.
 For me this is normally piles of junk mail and supermarket magazines I always pick up thinking this time I’ll have a chance to read it.
 I never do.